kYroL01/WIFSS/README.md

 # WIFSS
-WIFSS Is not a File Sharing Server
+WIFSS Is not a File Sharing System